bwadde01/NLP-Practicum-Kaggle-Competition/README.md

 architecture, I achieved my best performing model yet with an F1-score of ~91.2%.

 After this, I experimented with other methods to improve accuracy, namely data augmentation and ensembling.
 With these methods, I was able to improve performance to 92.266% and win the competition.
+Check out the notebook!